FEgor04/Age-Analyzer/README.md

  `matplotlib` <br>
  `pyTelegramBotAPI`
  <br>
- And, if they are not, install them with this command:
+ And, if you are not, install them with this command:
 ```shell script
 pip3 install requests numpy pandas sklearn matplotlib pyTelegramBotAPI
 ```